resilience-based interaction model

 Who is RIM for?

-Although the model has only been used with preschool and elementary grade students, it is completely applicable to older age group of students.
+Although the model has only been used in early childhood, it is completely applicable to older age group of students.
 We focus on early childhood because it is such a critical developmental time.

 Is the model evidence based?